vetch101/Getting-and-Cleaning-Data/README.md

 * Setup clean up to collect correct working directory and check if data should be deleted after the script runs
 * Initialize the environment by calling init()
-* Step through UCIData directory and files to select files for merging
+* Step through UCI HAR Dataset directory and files to select files for merging
 * Set tablename to shortened filename (removing ".txt")
 * Read file to data.table and send to function tidyTable() to be tidied
 * Assign data.table to the appropriate name in the current environment